kontena/kontena/docs/references/kontena-yml.md

 #### instances

-Number of instences (replicas) to run for the service (default: 1).
+Number of instances (replicas) to run for the service (default: 1).

 ```
 instances: 1